ska-telescope/ska-pre-commit-hooks/README.md

 SKA [pre-commit](https://pre-commit.com/) hooks for git developer workflows.

 pre-commit is a configurable Python tool useful for identifying simple issues when committing changes and before submission to code review.
-This repository provides a central location for pre-commit hook definitions for developers to choose from in ska Python projects. pre-commit works for all available git hooks (not just limited to pre-commit):
+This repository provides a central location for pre-commit hook definitions for developers to choose from in SKA Python projects. pre-commit works for all available git hooks (not just limited to pre-commit):
 * commit-msg
 * post-checkout
 * post-commit